psychemedia/pentrich-uprising/leeds_mercury.md

 [TH: what was in the Intelligencer???]

-Tp the Editor of the Leeds Mercury
+To the Editor of the Leeds Mercury

 Sir,— From the manner in which my Name has been brought forwards in the *Leeds Mercury*, of Saturday, August 2d, I think myself called upon, *to deny, most positively*, that any converssation passed, im my presence, of the nature alluded to in the declaration signed "CHARLES HEARNSHAW".
 Your insertion of this, in your paper, will much oblige, Sir,